2016 2017 Student Handbook

 The student conduct process at Hendrix College is based on an educational model intended to balance the interest of the community with individual freedoms.
 Activities inconsistent with the Hendrix College Student Code of Conduct philosophy are considered violations and are open to sanctions.
 Sanctions are intended to challenge students’ moral and ethical decision-making and to help them bring their behavior into accord with our community values.
 When a student is unable to conform his/her behavior to community expectations, the student conduct process may determine that he/she should no longer share in the privilege of participating in this community.
 Students should be aware that the student conduct process is quite different from criminal and civil court proceedings.

 Every attempt will be made to hear policy violations in a timely manner, taking into consideration a student’s right to due process.
-There may be times during the year when the Dean of Students adjudicates complaints in order to expedite the process.
+There may be times during the year when the Dean of Students or Associate Dean of Students adjudicates complaints in order to expedite the process.
 (Examples may include, but are not limited to: alleged policy violations that occur prior to the official opening of the College or during the last week of classes and/or during finals).
 All internal procedures used by the hearing bodies must be in compliance with the policies and regulations set forth in the handbook.

 College Policies/Student Code of Conduct

 Philosophy Hendrix College is "dedicated to the cultivation of whole persons through the transmission of knowledge, the refinement of intellect, the development of character, and the encouragement of a concern for worthy values" (Hendrix College 2013-2014 Catalog, pg.
 9).
 Members of the Hendrix community are expected to maintain standards of conduct befitting 2

 maturing and responsible citizens in an academic community and reflecting the purposes of the College.
 The obstruction or disruption of the work of the College will not be tolerated.